sigonze/nixos-config/README.md

 ### Automatic update
 From the root of the repository just call the python script `./UpdateVersionJson.py`.
-It will check which is the latest release on [gotzl/hid-fanatecff](https://github.com/gotzl/hid-fanatecff/tags) and update the file `src/drivers/hid-fanatecff/version.json` relatively if needed.
+It will check which is the latest release on [gotzl/hid-fanatecff](https://github.com/gotzl/hid-fanatecff/tags) and update the file `src/drivers/hid-fanatecff/version.json` if needed.

 ### Manual update
 To update manually, the file `src/drivers/hid-fanatecff/version.json` has to be updated, as described: